 - For the neck and head region, concussion and subdural hemorrhages were the most common injury.

 Charleston Criminal Defense Attorney for Golf Cart Accidents or Golf Cart Violations

 We hope this short article tells you what you need to know about golf cart laws, and we hope you and your family have nothing but enjoyable experiences from owning the golf cart.
-If you’re in an accident or charged with a crime, contact the criminal lawyers at Futeral & Nelson to learn your rights and see if we can help.
+If you’re in an accident or charged with a crime, contact Futeral & Nelson to learn your rights and see if we can help.